Tyler-Edwards-E/raging-download/README.md

 ###### WORK IN PROGRESS
 - [x] Write script that translates detection output into useful data
-- [ ] Recreate Ken model with more classes and better training
+- [x] Recreate Ken model with more classes and better training
-- [ ] Attempt model with two or more characters
+- [x] Attempt model with two or more characters
+- [ ] Apply sprite detection to Under Night
+- [ ] Clean up detection data
-- [ ] User friendly GUI for detection
+- [ ] Create user-friendly GUI for detection